-Ranking the Premier League clubs by who is most affected by VAR in 2020-21
+Ranking the Premier League clubs by who was most affected by VAR in 20-21

-The use of VAR continues to cause controversy in the Premier League – but which clubs have been most affected by its use this season?
+The use of VAR still divides opinion in the Premier League – but which clubs were most affected by its use in 2020-21?

 Thanks to the excellent work of ESPN, we’ve ranked every Premier League club from who has benefited most to who has had the most decisions go against them when VAR has overturned an on-pitch decision.